-Please note our Carey Groups are not currently meeting in person and have moved online.
+Please note some of our Carey Groups are not currently meeting in person.

-If you would like to join an online connect groups, please contact us or complete our Connecting with Carey Church form.
+If you would like to join a Carey group, please contact us or complete our Connecting with Carey Church form.

 What We Do (on the other side of Covid-19)

 At Carey, we think of discipleship as learning to follow Jesus in every area of our lives.
 One way to grow in this journey is in small communities together.
 These “groups” take different forms across our congregations.
 Some of our groups are ongoing, some run for a fixed period and are based on certain curricula or course.
 Some have a focus on life stage for participants (for example our “POD”s for Youth and Young Adults).

 Quilters and sewers group

 If you’re looking for a friendly sewing group, making new friends and having a lot of fun, Carey quilters is for you!

 No matter what level you are in your quilting journey, come and enjoy time together with friends.
 We can help you with assistance and equipment if required.